twilio/authy-freeradius/README.md

 ## Questions?

-Please reach out to sales@authy.com for engagement.
+Please reach out to help@twilio.com for engagement.

 # Contributing

-Push some code, create a PR.
-We will review and merge if appropriate.
+We are no longer accepting contributions to this library.